 Is tanzanite jewelry a good investment?
 The answer is yes.
 Beyond the beauty of tanzanite jewelry, its scarcity is what makes it a truly worthwhile investment.
 With mines expected to run dry in the near future, tanzanite is among some of the rarest gemstones in the world.

 Bylaws of supply and demand, tanzanite jewelry thus has an incredible collectible value that is only bound to rise as the years pass.
 Buying your tanzanite now can thus be a strategic investment as passing down this piece of fine jewelry through the generations means a heritage that constantly grows in value.

 Tanzanite is a fairly stable and durable stone.
 However, like all pieces of jewelry, it requires some extra care and cleaning from time to time.

 A trusted jeweler will easily restore your gem to its former glory by cleaning and repolishing it if necessary, however, you should be advised that ultrasonic cleaning and harsh chemicals should not be used on tanzanite as the exerted stress may cause some serious damage.

 The best way to clean your tanzanite jewelry remains to soak it in warm, soapy water for around 20 to 30 minutes before delicately drying it with a soft cloth.

-While buying online does not allow you to directly examine the jewelry of our choice, the elaborate product details allow you to judge the carat weight, grading, color and clarity of your piece before requesting a quotation.
+While buying online does not allow you to directly examine the jewelry of your choice, the elaborate product details allow you to judge the carat weight, grading, color, and clarity of your piece before requesting a quotation.